-- Internet access is for study or for school authorised/supervised activities. - ➤ Telephones and Instant messaging (receiving or sending) should not be used during the school day and such services/devices (including Skype, Twitter, and FaceBook) should be switched off, unless a teacher gives clear instructions to use such a service during a particular lesson. - > Student use of computers, mobile devices during break or lunchtime and before or after school is restricted to the Library and other specified areas. - Games should ONLY be played on the school network if they are part of a lesson or organised activity. - > Downloading from the internet should only be for academic purposes.
+- Student use of computers during break or lunchtime and before or after school is restricted to the Library and other specified areas. - Internet access is for study or for school authorised/supervised activities. - Instant messaging services (receiving or sending) should not be used during the school day and such services/devices (including Skype, Twitter, and Facebook) should be switched off, unless a teacher gives clear instructions to use such a service during a particular lesson. - Games should ONLY be played on the school network if they are part of a lesson or organised activity. - Downloading from the internet should only be for academic purposes.

-Children in Years 3-4 will be provided with an iPad on a one-to-one basis, for use in school.
+Children in Years 2-4 will be provided with an iPad on a one-to-one basis, for use in school.
 From Year 5, BISP operates a BYOD (Bring Your Own Device) policy with children expected to bring their own laptop, preferably a MacBook.
 Please note that the school may install software on students' laptops that will allow teachers to monitor and control student computers during lessons.